 One of main and current accepted forms of treatment for Micropenis is testosterone replacement which is a form of specialized hormonal therapy.
 When administered at the correct times and usually before the patient has completed puberty, this has been shown to give the adequate penile length increase to bring the patient closer to or within the generally accepted average penis size for an adult male.

 Another form and current treatment for Micropenis is phalloplasty surgery.
 This surgical treatment can involve using skin from the patient’s forearm or other area of the body.
 The skin is then wrapped around the penis while an inflatable penile prosthesis is inserted to allow the patient to achieve erection.

-A generally less known about (but in our opinion, a highly recommended) option for those seeking treatment of Micropenis, is a product called Jes Extender.
-Using the scientific and medically proven principle of traction, this non invasive product can be used by men of all ages to promote increased penis size*.
+A generally less known about (but in our opinion, a highly recommended) option for those seeking treatment of Micropenis, is Penile Traction Therapy.
+Using the scientific and medically proven principle of traction, man indeed help men of all ages to promote increased penis size*.

-There is a minimum requirement for those wishing to use Jes Extender for penis enlargement purposes or to assist in the treatment of Micropenis.
-A minimum stretched flaccid (soft) penis size of 2 inches or 5 cm is required to successfully use the device.
-If you are unsure whether or not you can use Jes Extender please contact us as we’ll be able to verify and discuss it with you.
-At times it is possible for users less than 2 inches to use Jes Extender, if the “fat pad” around the pubic region can be pushed in to achieve more penis length.
+There is a minimum requirement for those wishing to use Jes Extender for penis enlargement purposes.
+A minimum stretched flaccid (soft) penis size of 2 inches or 5 cm is normally required to successfully use the device.
+If unsure whether or not you can use Jes Extender please contact us as we’ll be able to verify and discuss it with you.
+It is possible for users less than 2 inches to use Jes Extender if a special custom part is used, and/or if the “fat pad” around the pubic region can be pushed in to achieve more penis length.